mideactive/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ##### Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

                .
-You can only use the putchar function (every other function (printf, puts, etc…) is forbidden) .
-All your code should be in the main function .
+You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)

+               .
+All your code should be in the main function

+               .
 You can only use putchar three times in your code

 ##### Solution:

 ###### Just like tast two, we will use a 'for' statement to loop through characters, but we have to do it twice this time around.

-          .
-First we loop through the lower case alphabet of 'a' to 'z'

-          .
-Secondly, we also loop through the upper case of alphabet 'A' to 'Z'

-          .
-We are only allowed to use putchar for our output, putchar takes a single char argument i.e putchar(value)
+#### <stdio.h>: is required for the putchar function.
+The putchar function takes a single character argument

+#####         .
+MAIN: returns an int and takes no argument

+#####         .
+VARIABLE LOW: stores the lower and upper case values to be printed.

+#####         .
+FOR: is a loop statement used twice, to loop through 'a' to 'z' and 'A' to 'Z'.
+Each FOR loop is followed by a putchar(low) so that, so that the alphabets can be printed next to eachother.
-          .
-The we print the result of our variable twice using putchar.
+#####         .
+PUTCHAR: is a function used to print the output of variable 'low', and a newline.

-          .
-The last putchar prints the newline
+#####         .
+RETURN: returns 0 as required

 <hr>